 - Takes up less space – Tankless units are small and can be installed in tight spaces

 - Initial Investment – Tankless units tend to cost more than a tank water heater.
 It depends on the brand, type (gas, propane, electric) and the number of GPM (gallons per minute) of hot water the unit produces

 - Hot Water Output – Tankless units need to match the worst-case scenario and often times are undersized for the household needs.
 Making sure you have a unit that can produce enough hot water for all fixtures running at the same time is important to the overall function of the unit.

-- Lower initial installation cost – A standard tank water heater typically cost less than a tankless water heater
+- Lower initial installation cost – A standard tank water heater typically costs less than a tankless water heater

 - Simple Operation – Most tank water heaters are very simple to operate and do not have extensive maintenance or repair costs

-- Does not supply an Endless supply of hot water – Eventually your tank will run out of hot water and you will have to wait until the unit can fill up and warm the water to the set temperature.
+- It does not supply an Endless supply of hot water – Eventually, your tank will run out of hot water and you will have to wait until the unit can fill up and warm the water to the set temperature.
 In other words, do NOT be the last one to take a shower if your tank runs out fast.

 - Uses unnecessary energy – Tank water heaters use energy all day long to keep the water in the tank hot, even when you do not need hot water

 - Potential Water Damage Risks – Since the tank water heater is keeping 30 – 80 gallons of water stored at all times, if there is a failure with the product, there is the risk of water damage to the surrounding rooms, floor, ceilings, etc.

 - Shorter life span – The average life span of a tank water heater is 8 – 10 years, requiring you to replace them more often